 Limiting your liability

 Consumer guarantees must be complied with (i.e. ensuring goods will be of acceptable quality) and cannot be contracted out of.
 However if your business supplies or manufactures goods or services not used for personal, domestic or household purpose (i.e software), you can limit remedies to:

 - Reimbursing the consumer for repairing or replacing the goods.

 - Reimbursing the consumer for paying someone else to supply the services.

 Having a Terms of Conditions can also limit your liability in relation to third party information and/or content is included on your site.
 You do not want to be held accountable for information/content that do not represent your views and that you have no control over.

 What is ‘deceptive and misleading conduct’?

-It is illegal for your business to engage conduct that is deceptive or misleading, or is likely to deceive or mislead consumers or other businesses.
+It is illegal for your business to engage conduct that is deceptive or misleading.
 This includes circumstances even where you do not intend to deceive or mislead.

 Dominic is the CEO of Lawpath, dedicating his days to making legal easier, faster and more accessible to businesses.
 Dominic is a recognised thought-leader in Australian legal disruption, and was recognised as a winner of the 2015 Australian Legal Innovation Index.